-UC progression incorporates two features: remission status and severity level.
+UC progression can broadly include remission status and severity level.
 Remission refers to a status with little to no symptoms, and severity is determined by the amount of inflammation in the digestive tract.
 The severer the disease is, the more aggressive the treatments need to be; some excessive therapies like colectomy can have unpleasant side effects [3].
 Lacking consideration to currently available treatments does not only increase patients’ morbidity and mortality but also presses unnecessary financial burdens [2].
 If the UC progression becomes predictive, clinicians can develop personalized therapeutic strategies guiding optimal medical care.

-Although the cause of UC is currently uncharted, people have learned that the gut microbiome is a key link between genetic susceptibility and UC progression [4].
+Although the cause and its progression of UC is currently uncharted, people have learned that the gut microbiome is a key link between genetic susceptibility and UC progression [4].
 Gut microbiomes refer to the micro-organisms inhabiting the intestinal tract.
 The composition of these microbiomes can be quantified and profiled by gene sequencing techniques.
-Thus, more rigorous classifications models have been developed, which utilize gut microbiome profiles to forecast the UC progression and inform intervention with novel treatments.
+Thus, more rigorous classifications models have been developed, which utilize gut microbiome profiles to predict the UC progression and inform intervention with novel treatments.

 Longitudinal microbiome data have been widely used in studying disease prognosis and microbial dynamics within an ecosystem such as the gut and cavity.
 [5].
 Such data track the microbiome taxonomic profiles of the same patient at different time points.
 Constructing predictive models from longitudinal microbiome samples is not easy since extracting information from time trends is a challenge.
 Traditional classification models like logistic regression (LR), K-nearest neighbours (KNN), or decision trees fail to handle the dimension of time.
 Recurrent Neural Network (RNN) is a deep learning model designed for learning temporal behaviour for a time-series event.
 Nevertheless, its performance can be restricted when the time sequence is long due to the issue of vanishing gradients.
 Hence, an improved version of RNN, namely Long Short-Term Memory (LSTM) network, has been invented to learn temporal behaviour and overcome the vanishing gradient problem.
-Another worry with microbiome data is the large count of variables.
-Microbiome usually have intricate compositions, significantly boosting the number of taxonomic profiles.
+Another worry with microbiome data is a large number of variables.
+Microbiomes usually have intricate compositions, significantly boosting the dimension of taxonomic profiles.
 This causes the classifiers to be inefficient and overfitting.
 Therefore, people need approaches to select features and allow them to support classification wisely.

 We aim to develop LSTM-related neural networks to predict UC progression (remission and severity) from longitudinal gut microbiome profiles.
 Based on different modelling strategies, we respectively construct a basic LSTM network, an encoder-decoder LSTM network, and a convolutional LSTM network.
 We also implement feature selection techniques with a key consideration in a deep learning method, namely auto-encoder.
 For assessment purposes, we introduce traditional classifiers and feature selection methods as baselines.
 We validate each model’s performance on predicting the UC progression at the last time point.
-We hypothesize that the LSTM networks outperform baseline classifiers, and the auto-encoder beats other feature selection methods.
+We hypothesize that the end-to-end LSTM networks with encode-decoder architecture for feature reduction outperform baseline classifiers with feature selection procedure directly (end-to-end / one-step models or two-step models).

 2 Data Material and Methods